 1. Connected to the network, a radio does not need to use high output power

-PMR radios communicate over a powerful network.
+TETRA radios communicate over a powerful network.
 The radios and base stations in the network communicate back and forth.
 A sensitive base station listens well and can “hear” radios even when they transmit with lower power.

 2. In fact, a radio’s ideal transmission power is usually pretty low